synzx97/Note-for-Me/README.md

 ## Personal notes and for my study
-Personal notes and guides for Arch Linux, Wayland, and Linux tips.
+Personal notes and guides for Arch Linux (Wayland), server and Linux tips.

 # Linux Notes & Guides